yings0930/INFSCI2415/README.md

 # INFSCI2415

-This is a GitHub repo for INFSCI2415 - Data visualization's final project.
+This is a GitHub repo for INFSCI2415 - Information visualization's final project.